bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 The **Android/Linux LTS** stack is upgraded when we release the first non LTS stack update with a new Ubuntu LTS version.

+{% include message_box.html type="example" title="My message" content="
-**Example**: The **Android/Linux LTS** stack was upgraded to the last version built on Ubuntu 16.04 when we released the first non LTS Android/Linux stack update built on Ubuntu 18.04
+The **Android/Linux LTS** stack was upgraded to the last version built on Ubuntu 16.04 when we released the first non LTS Android/Linux stack update built on Ubuntu 18.04
+"%}

 This means that an Android/Linux LTS stack is **supported for about 2 years**, roughly in sync with Ubuntu LTS (long term support) releases.